salesforce/pomgen/docs/bazel_maven_workflow.md

 # Working across Bazel and Maven

 Some users may need to work across Bazel and Maven projects.
-Particularly there are two common use cases.
+There are two common use cases:

-## Use SNAPSHOT jars produced by Maven in a Bazel project
+## Use jars produced by Maven in a Bazel project

-To use SNAPSHOT jars in a Bazel project just like one would in Maven, the following steps need to be taken.

-### The process for using SNAPSHOT jars produced by Maven

-1. Copy or link SNAPSHOT jar to same directory as or relative to Bazel BUILD file.
+1. Copy or link the jar to same directory the BUILD file lives in (or a subdirectory)
-2. Create a java_import rule that points to the SNAPSHOT jar.
+1. Create a `java_import` rule that points to the jar
-3. Replace maven_install rule in dependency list with java_import.
-4. Build and profit.
+1. Replace the `maven_install` based dependency (starting with `@`) with the `java_import` target (starting with `//`)
+1. Build as usual

-#### Example
+### Example

-Copy the SNAPSHOT jar.
+Copy the jar.
 ```
 cd $BUILD_DIR
 cp ~/.m2/repository/org/slf4j/slf4j-api/1.7.29/slf4j-api-1.7.30-SNAPSHOT.jar .
 ```
 Or symlink to it.
-The advantage of using a link is that the jar can be updated by Maven and re-run build in Bazel.
+The advantage of using a link is that the jar can be updated by Maven without having to re-copy it.
 ```
 cd $BUILD_DIR
 ln -s ~/.m2/repository/org/slf4j/slf4j-api/1.7.29/slf4j-api-1.7.30-SNAPSHOT.jar .
 ```
-Create java_import rule in BUILD file.
+Create `java_import` rule in the BUILD file.
 In this example, we'll use slf4j-api.
-This assumes that the location of the SNAPSHOT has been copied or symlinked to the same directory as the BUILD file.
+This assumes that the jar the  has been copied or symlinked to the same directory as the BUILD file.
 ```
 java_import(
     name = "org_slf4j_slf4j_api",
     jars = [":slf4j-api-1.7.30-SNAPSHOT.jar"],
 )
 ```
-Then, in the deps attribute replace maven_install rule for slf4j-api with the java_import that was just created.
+Then, in the deps attribute(s) replace the `maven_install` rule for slf4j-api with the `java_import` rule that was just created.
 ```
 java_library(
     name = "fruit-api",